mightymikem/lindbergh-loader/docs/guide.md

 sudo ln -s /lib/i386-linux-gnu/libglut.so /lib/i386-linux-gnu/libglut.so.3
 ```

-### All Games: networking configuration

 ### Let's Go Jungle Rev A

 - The game must be run in export mode to have the stereo sound option.

-### Outrun 2 SP DX

-- To bypass the Driveboard error you can set the cabinet type to "uplight" (yes, upLight) in the Service Menu

 ## Configuration File : lindbergh.conf